 Legal Counsel from G. Ortega Law

 At G. Ortega Law, we provide legal counsel for businesses in a wide range of industries.
 In addition to contract drafting, review, and negotiation, we also offer legal advice on a variety of situations, from employment law to corporate workouts.
-When you need legal support for your business, choose our team of experienced attorneys.
 We offer outsourced general counsel for businesses who don’t necessarily need a full-time in-house attorney but still need a team that gets to know them and understands the business.
 Our focus is providing you with relationship-driven representation based on your needs and budget.
-Give us a call today at (346) 203-6539 to learn more and request a consultation.
-We are here for you.